The Limits of Quantum State Transfer for Field-Free Heisenberg Chains: Introduction

 True mastery of a physical theory is demonstrated when we transition from observing physical phenomena to explaining them, and ultimately to controlling them, seeking to induce particular behaviour for a practical purpose.
 This is the aim for the burgeoning field of quantum technologies.
 The myriad challenges, with decoherence taking centre stage, are apparent in the fact that we still remain some distance from a fully operational, universal, scalable quantum computer.
 Many quantum technologists are thus focussed on simpler, short-term applications with more limited scope.
 Nevertheless, achieving control of multiple quantum bits and maintaining coherence remains a challenge.

 Reduced complexity of control sequences, and implementation time, can have a huge impact on the practicality of any given protocol.
 In scenarios such as the transfer of a quantum state \cite{bose2003,christandl2004,kay2010a}, the generation of GHZ states \cite{clark2005,kay2017c} and optimal cloning \cite{kay2017c}, it is possible to almost entirely dispense with time varying control of a system by relying upon the evolution of a carefully tuned, fixed, Hamiltonian.
 These protocols even demonstrate a reduction in implementation time, and hence decoherence, compared to the traditional gate model.
-The underlying theory, specifying how to fix the parameters of coupling strength and local magnetic field for models such as the Heisenberg and Exchange Hamiltonians, is applicable to a wide variety of experimental scenarios including the solid state \cite{majer2007,plantenberg2007}, trapped ions \cite{islam2011}, or even photonic systems \cite{perez-leija2013,grafe2014,chapman2016}.
+The underlying theory is broadly applicable, including the Heisenberg and exchange models, which in turn translate to a wide range of experimental scenarios including the solid state \cite{majer2007,plantenberg2007}, trapped ions \cite{islam2011}, or even photonic systems \cite{perez-leija2013,chapman2016}.

 What are the ultimate limits of these restrictions?
 We will primarily focus on state transfer, as it is the best understood, but other state synthesis tasks \cite{kay2017,kay2017a,kay2017c} could be considered.
 Perfect transfer for uniformly coupled systems is impossible in all but the shortest chains \cite{bose2003,christandl2005}.
 Magnetic fields can be added that enhance the quality of state transfer \cite{shi2005}, but perfect transfer remains impossible \cite{kempton2017} without engineering the coupling strengths.